-Daniel Vinson’s practice focuses on high-stakes business disputes and complex litigation, with a particular focus on intellectual property litigation.
+Daniel Vinson’s practice focuses on high-stakes business disputes and complex litigation.
 Mr. Vinson has experience in various stages of litigation and investigations, including drafting dispositive motions, taking depositions, preparing witnesses for depositions, and managing discovery efforts.

 During law school, Mr. Vinson served as online articles editor for The University of Chicago Law Review and was the student director of the Kirkland & Ellis Corporate Lab.